xaxxon/v8toolkit/osx_v8_build.md

 Once this finishes, from the v8 directory, type `cd out/x64.debug` and then run `./d8` (a javascript shell) to verify success. (ctrl-d to quit d8)

-You libraries will be in `v8/out/x64.debug/*.dylib`.
+You libraries will be in `v8/out/x64.debug/*.a` or `*.dylib` for a shared library build.
+The specific library names will be slightly different depending on your build type.